Ibra-40/Expense-Tracker/README.md

 # Expense Tracker

-A simple website for tracking your expenses.
+My first web development project a simple website for tracking expenses.

 ## Features
-- Add expense
+- Add an expense
-- Add amount
+- Enter the amount
-- Select category
+- Select a category
 - View your expenses

+## Built With
+- HTML
+- CSS
+- Bootstrap
+- JavaScript

 ## Status
 Work in progress 🚧